-My favorite way to style them is to set them in a beat-up, galvanized bucket.
+My favorite way to style them is to set them in a beat-up, galvanized bucket, like this one.
 I love the casual look it gives them and the bucket makes a great piece for creating a farmhouse-style fall vignette too!

 Like I said, it’s super simple, but it’s a fail-proof way to create an inviting look to your fall entry or table, as well as adding some color with the fall flowers.
 Next time you’re near your favorite grocery or nursery, grab a few mums in your favorite fall colors.

-Take it from the non-pro…just remember to water them. 😂
+Otherwise, take it from the non-pro…just remember to water the real ones. 😂

-Another simple tip, but it’s one of my favorite cost-saving ideas for fall flowers.
+This is another simple tip.
+However, it’s one of my favorite cost-saving ideas for fall flowers.
 Particularly in the fall, I love the look of dried eucalyptus.
-I have found that the silver dollar eucalyptus seems to dry the prettiest, so when I find it at my Trader Joe’s, I stock up on several bunches.
+In my opinion, the silver dollar eucalyptus seems to dry the prettiest.
+When I find it at my Trader Joe’s, I stock up on several bunches!

 I can usually get 2 or 3 arrangements out of that bunch of eucalyptus, saving myself several dollars each time and that just means more flowers!
 It’s a win-win!